agorakit/documentation/docs/install.md

         SESSION_DRIVER=file // driver to use for storing sessions QUEUE_DRIVER=sync // driver to use for queues

-        MAIL_DRIVER=smtp // driver to use for sending emails.
+        MAIL_DRIVER=mail // driver to use for sending emails.
 Use mail to use php built-in mail function MAIL_HOST=mailtrap.io // hostname if you use smtp for sending mails MAIL_PORT=2525 // port if you use smtp for sending mails MAIL_USERNAME=null // login if you use smtp for sending mails